Log inProcess Categories

 Blasters spend a lot of time face down.
 I've seen it, and now I've experienced it.
 You will find yourself earning debt badges very early in the game compared to most and it's best to carry a bunch of awakens with you at all times.

 As you gain levels and experience playing your Blaster, you will spend less time dying, but because of your low hit points, you don't have much forgiveness for error.
 If you take on more than you expected, you're toast.
 A controller will keep enemies locked down, a tank can run through enemies or walls and not blink, Defenders use debuffs to keep things under control, but Blasters have few (if any) control powers and little defense.
-Therefore, they are generally the characters in the game.
+Therefore, they are effectively the characters in the game.

 In Summary